catkira/pyCoilGen/README.md

 ## Python Implementation

-This project is the python implementation of this matlab project: https://github.com/Philipp-MR/CoilGen.
+This project is the python implementation of the matlab project: [CoilGen (https://github.com/Philipp-MR/CoilGen)](https://github.com/Philipp-MR/CoilGen).

+The python project reprogrammed the functionalitys starting in the Heard file: `CoilGen\CoilGen.m`.
+When the functionality is fine the stucture and the code itself was cleaned up and changes that do not change the results were made.

-At the moment it is NOT finished.
-Working was stopped in calcCountoursByTriangularPotentialCuts.py, until there in a testcase the results are similar to the ones in the matlab implementation.
+State 2022-11-07 working was stopped in calcCountoursByTriangularPotentialCuts.py (there is a TODO with further explaintation).
+Until there in a testcase the results are similar to the ones in the matlab implementation.
+The testcase in Matlab could be found in: `CoilGen\Examples\ygradient_coil.m`.

 ## Testing with Pytest